CallMeGreg/repo-language-analysis/README.md

 Using the GitHub CLI, we can pull data about the repositories in an organization (particularly repo names and languages).
 We can then parse these results using the GitHub CLI's built-in json parser.
 Finally, we analyze the parsed list of repos & languages with a python script.

 ## Step 1
 Pull the list of repositories (and their languages) that you would like to analyze, and save them to a file.
-Some example commands are provided below.
+Some example commands to do so are listed below.

 _List all repos in an organization:_